Expedited Category Review

 In order for the North Texas Regional IRB to make a timely and appropriate determination of the project, the documents and materials you submit must be thorough, clear and complete.
-If the application packet is missing some critical information or is otherwise incomplete, your entire set of IRB review documents and materials will be sent immediately back to you.
+If the application packet is missing some critical information or is otherwise incomplete, your entire set of IRB review documents and materials will be sent immediately back to you (in IRBNet).

-Please ensure that the needed information (listed above) is submitted in each packet for a more streamlined “speedy” review of your research project.
+Please ensure that the needed information (listed above) is submitted via IRBNet.
 In addition, please keep in mind that the review process takes time, and research may not be initiated until the application has been approved.
 In most cases, Expedited Review can be completed within approximately 7 working days, unless needed information is missing or incomplete. back to top

 How (and When) Will I know that a Protocol has been Approved?

 As soon as the project is approved as “Expedited”, a Letter of Approval along with a Board Action from the IRB Chair will be sent to the Principal Investigator.
-This notice may also specify the terms and conditions of the approval, as well as the continuing review period (6 months, 12 months, etc.) back to top
+This notice may also specify the terms and conditions of the approval, as well as the continuing review period (6 months, 12 months, etc.), if the study requires continuing review. back to top

 Who receives these IRB Board Action Notices / Letters of Approval?